Open Market Value for Probate — What It Means and Why It Matters

 For property, the RICS Red Book methodology requires valuers to identify three to five comparable sales of similar properties, adjust for differences (size, condition, location, date), and arrive at a defensible figure.
 The Valuation Office Agency reviews property valuations submitted to HMRC and may challenge figures unsupported by comparable evidence.

-The result is a written valuation report that documents the items, their condition, the comparable evidence reviewed, and the OMV figure arrived at.
-This report is enclosed with the IHT400 and forms the executor's defence against any subsequent HMRC enquiry.
+The result is a written valuation report that documents the items, their condition, the comparable evidence reviewed and the OMV figure reached.
+Retain it with the estate records and attach it where the relevant form asks; HMRC may still review the figure, but the report helps demonstrate its evidential basis.

 Why OMV Matters for Inheritance Tax